waywardgeek/infnoise/README.md

 ﻿##Infinite Noise Multiplier

+For instructions for compiling the and using Infinite Noise TRNG driver, go to the software sub-directory, and read the REAME file there.
+Until later in November, only Linux is supported.

 The Infinite Noise Multiplier (INM) is an architecture for hardware based true random number generators (TRNG).
 Besides being simple, low-cost, and fast, it is much easier to get right than other TRNGs.
 It naturally defends against influence from outside signals,